github/docs/content/copilot/managing-copilot-business/reviewing-your-organization-or-enterprises-audit-logs-for-copilot-business.md

 ## Searching audit log events for {% data variables.product.prodname_copilot_business_short %}

-You can search for any of the {% data variables.product.prodname_copilot %} audit log events using the `action` qualifier, and the `copilot` category.
+Audit logs for {% data variables.product.prodname_copilot_business_short You can search for any of the {% data variables.product.prodname_copilot %} audit log events using the `action` qualifier and the `copilot` category.
 For example, searching `action:copilot.cfb_seat_assignment_created` will show you events related to a {% data variables.product.prodname_copilot_business_short %} seat being assigned to a new user.

 Alternatively, you can review all of the {% data variables.product.prodname_copilot %} audit log events for your organization{% ifversion ghec %} or enterprise{% endif %} by searching for `action:copilot`.